GBT3101/React-state-management-workshop/src/client/hooks/README.md

 ## Instructions

-First, change the initial state management of the app in [App.tsx](../App.tsx), every time the app refreshes it will start in `React Hooks` mode.
+First, change the initial state management of the app in [App.tsx](../App.tsx) so every time the app refreshes it will start in `React Hooks` mode.

 1) Start by knowing the action types [here](./reducer-actions.enum.ts).
 2) Fill the gaps in [Hooks-app](./Hooks-app.tsx), you need to complete the reducer and use React Hooks inside `HooksApp` function (specifics in the file).